djalbat/occam-dom/README.md

 ...
 ```

-A number of arrays of nodes can be created from the document's "outer" node by applying queries:
+A number of arrays of nodes can be created from the "outer" document node using queries:

 ```
 export function nodesFromNodeAndQueries(node, queries, nodes = []) {